The Importance of Brand Discovery

 The same thought process goes into designing a collateral piece, a logo, a website, a direct mail campaign, a magazine and even an online historical timeline.
 The list can go on and on.
 What I am saying is that you should consider a discovery or brand strategy exercise before implementing any marketing tactic.

-Having a discovery process or conducting a brand strategy exercise as a part of the overall project comes in different parts, 1) Partner interviews, 2) Client interviews, 3) Competitor Analysis, 4) Materials audit and 5) Other secondary research.
+Having a discovery process or conducting a brand strategy exercise as a part of the overall project comes in different parts, 1) Key stakeholder interviews, 2) Client interviews, 3) Competitor Analysis, 4) Materials audit and 5) Other secondary research.
 Given the marketing project or task at hand, not all of these will be necessary.
 However, a total rebrand of a firm would, and should, require the entire discovery process.

 The discovery process asks three main questions: